-The Leica RM2255 is a motorized rotary microtome.
+The Leica RM2265 is a motorized rotary micro-tome.

 - The specimen feed system with zero-backlash and maintenance-free cross roller guides and the stepper motor operated coarse feed system are located in a dust-proof plastic housing. - The instrument is equipped with a safety handwheel with a handle that can be centered, as well as a mechanical handwheel lock. - All controls and LEDs are centralized in a separate control panel.
-All control elements are logically arranged in - All control elements are logically arranged in functional groups and easily identifiable.

-- The specimen retraction can be turned off.
+All control elements are logically arranged in functional groups and easily identifiable. - The specimen retraction can be turned off.
 In manual operation the retraction can be adjusted.
 In motorized operation the retraction value varies with the selected sectioning speed.
 An LED illuminates while the sample is in retraction. - The electric coarse feed operates at two speeds.
-In the sectioning mode, the coarse feed buttons have a STEP function. - Three motorized sectioning modes (CONT, SINGLE, and STEP) are available as well as one manual sectioning mode, the rocking mode ROCK.
+In the sectioning mode, the coarse feed buttons have a STEP function. - Four motorized sectioning modes (CONT, SINGLE, STEP and PROG) are available as well as one manual sectioning mode, the rocking mode (ROCK).